 Kerry Spencer taught both of her children to sign using American Sign Language before they could speak because she found it useful to be able to communicate with them when they were babies.
-However, she did not anticipate her son, Samuel, to use his skill to communicate that he did NOT enjoy the experience of sitting in a mall Santa's lap.
+However, she did not anticipate her son, Samuel, would use his skill to communicate that he did NOT enjoy the experience of sitting in a mall Santa's lap.

-Samuel was just one year old when he used his baby version of ASL to sign "help" to his mom while the photographer at the Provo Town Center Mall in Provo, Utah, snapped his picture.
+Samuel was just 1 year old when he used his baby version of ASL to sign "help" to his mom while the photographer at the Provo Town Center Mall in Provo, Utah, snapped his picture.
 "I was standing to the side when the pic was taken and actually didn't see that he was signing for help until I saw the photo," his mom told TODAY Parents.

-Spencer, a professor at Stevenson University who now lives in Parkton, Maryland, explained that in the photo, Samuel's sign is somewhat "mispronounced" — "strictly speaking, his thumb should be up, not sideways," she said.
+Spencer explained that in the photo, Samuel's sign is somewhat "mispronounced" — "strictly speaking, his thumb should be up, not sideways," she said.
 "Babies learning to sign often mispronounce words, but it is the sign he always made when he needed help."

 That was Samuel's last real interaction with a mall Santa.
 "Poor buddy didn't love Santa very much, ever really.
 So we didn't try to get him to go much after that," said Spencer.

 Samuel is now a teenager, and neither he nor his younger sister Lily are big fans of the guy in the red suit.
 "Both of my children find the idea of Santa sort of sketch!" said Spencer.
 "They say, 'It's just not normal for one man to know so much!'"

 But, she added, they certainly don't mind the presents he leaves.